patrickhladun/moodscape/README.md

 ### Deployment on Heroku

-To deploy Remote Forge on Heroku, follow these steps:
+To deploy Moodscape on Heroku, follow these steps:

 1. Create a Heroku Account: at [sign up here](https://signup.heroku.com/).